mikko-ahonen/mikko-ahonen.github.io/_posts/2023-09-09-lightweight-reference-data.md

 ***

-Many larger business applications have something that can be called a *code service*,  used to store and administer various code sets used by the application.
+Many larger business applications have something that can be called a code service,  used to store and administer various code sets used by the application.
 Technically, the code service might be a microservice, a set of database tables or it might be just a set of configuration files.
-In this post, I will use the term *code service* regardless of technology used to implement it.
+In this post, I will use the term code service regardless of technology used to implement it.

-The *code service* typically has many code sets, and each code set consists of a list of codes, with corresponding names.
+The code service typically has many code sets, and each code set consists of a list of codes, with corresponding names.
 If the system supports localization, there may be multiple translations for the names.